 Staffing of the department

-Dr Woodward – Teacher of Drama
+Dr Woodward – Head of Drama & PE

 Educational philosophy / Aims of the curriculum